lfbraz/azureml-r-batch-pipeline/README.md

 ```

 ## Submit the pipeline
-Finally we can submit the pipeline, passing the input parameters (for example an sample audio).
+Finally we can submit the pipeline, passing the input parameters (for example sample audio).

 ```python
 from azureml.pipeline.core import Pipeline